This page contains comments and information about mohair and mohair biology. Updates will be added as questions are raised requiring clarification.

 So don’t wait.
 Try to get the shearing done in August or September (and then February or March).

 Here are 7 staples of dyed mohair.
 The scouring and boiling in dyestuff has tightened the staples.
 The staples come from the one fleece and demonstrate the characteristic crimp and twist of good mohair.
-However, the two staples on the left show excessive twist in the same direction.
+However, the two staples on the right show excessive twist in the same direction.
 These staples will tighten on the carding material and will be difficult to break up into workable mohair fibre.

 Mohair is a wool-like textile fibre produced as a “simple” fleece on Angora Goats.
 The Angora breed originated in what is now Turkey.
 It was exported (with some difficulty) to many countries from the 1840’s and this resulted in substantial mohair producing industries developing in South Africa and Texas (USA).
 Australia and Argentina also established industries but they failed to prosper in those times.
 Mohair is a protein fibre like wool.
 It has a smooth cuticular scale pattern on the surface (see photomicrograph left) imparting lustre and low felting capacity.
 It grows rapidly at about 2cm per month and is shorn every six months.
 The fibre ranges from about 23 microns in mean diameter at the first shearing, to as much as 38 microns in older animals.
 This large increase in fibre diameter as the animals age results in a large range of uses for the fibre.
 “Kid” mohair is used in knitwear, intermediate diameter mohair (often referred to as “Young Goat”) is used in suiting materials while the stronger “Adult” or “Fine Hair” types are used in coating and rug manufacture.
 Mohair has a distinctive lock structure with a twist and a wave (called style and character) and pointed tip resulting from fibres of different length within the staple (see photo right and below).